matomo-org/docker/README.md

 ## Backup

 In order to backup, just run the `./BACKUP` script.
 And copy all the data to a safe place.

+## Contribute

+Pull requests are very welcome!

+We'd love to hear your feedback and suggestions in the issue tracker: [github.com/piwik/docker-piwik/issues](https://github.com/piwik/docker-piwik/issues).